C-ZLTV/100-days-of-code/week-1.md

 ##### DATES AND WINDOW METHODS

-**Today's Progress**: Completed a massive amount of exercises on Dates, Window Methods, Comparisons, and Logical Operators.
+**TODAY'S PROGRESS**: Completed a massive amount of exercises on Dates, Window Methods, Comparisons, and Logical Operators.

-**Thoughts**: Strengthened my knowledge on some tricky JS comparisons that I probably put too much effort into studying.
+**THOUGHTS**: Strengthened my knowledge on some tricky JS comparisons that I probably put too much effort into studying.
 I'm still glad I did since I feel like I understand things better and quicker this way.

 I finally properly understood dates.
 The new Date() vs Date.now() was confusing to me up until today but with some practice, I now know how they work and how they are different.